Welcome to Our Blog on the Camino Portuguese

 As we passed beyond the city limits we began to hear birds singing again, and the air smelled of hay and cows instead of exhaust and perfume.
 It was a refreshing change.

 One thing we did notice today was an influx in the density of yellow arrow trail markers.
-There were arrows everywhere, as well as a variety of high end signs.
-The Way was also marked with old stone crosses, some of which had Celtic designs in them.
+There were arrows everywhere, as well as a variety of high-end signs.
+The Way was also marked with old stone crosses, some of which had Celtic designs on them.

-Before dinner we explored the pilgrim museum which is also located in the monastery.
-It is a series of exhibits that consist of an object that was important to a pilgrim on one of the Caminos, and the story to a company it.
+Before dinner, we explored the pilgrim museum which is also located in the monastery.
+It is a series of exhibits that consist of an object that was important to a pilgrim on one of the Caminos, and the story to a company.
 Some of the stories were really amazing, and it seems like a creative and fitting way to do a pilgrim museum.

 Later this evening we cooked up a small feast of pasta, salad, and wine and shared it in the large, formal dining room with Peter and Sue.
 There was quite a bit left over, and some of the late arrivals, including a lady from Toronto, finished up the leftovers.
 All together, today was a good day on the Camino.